 Cardozo Education Campus is a public high school in Washington.
 The principal of Cardozo Education Campus is Tanya Roane and can be contacted at firstname.lastname@example.org.
-537 students go to Cardozo Education Campus and identify as Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+537 students go to Cardozo Education Campus and are mostly Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
 25% of the Cardozo Education Campus students have "limited English proficiency."
-53% of the 537 students here are paying reduced lunch prices.
-The ratio of students to teachers at Cardozo Education Campus is 11:1.
+53% of the 537 students here get reduced lunch prices.
+The student to teacher ratio at Cardozo Education Campus is 11:1.
 Booker T. Washington PCS is one of the nearest high schools.

 - Computer arts